onap/archived-vvp-test-engine/onap-client/README.md

 ```

-Each request follows the same pattern as using the cli.
+Each request follows the same pattern as using the cli, and parameters are passed as ``**kwargs``.
 You can check the required parameters by using the cli with the ``--help`` flag.
-A request will return a ``RequestHandler`` object.
+Each request will return a ``RequestHandler`` object.

-To create a license model in the same way as shown above:
+For example, to create a license model in the same way as shown above:

 ```
 from onap_client.client.clients import Client